swayamprabhu2005/PROJ1/README.md

 Online Recipe Book (C++)
-Overview

 The Online Recipe Book is a console-based C++ application that allows users to create an account, log in, and manage recipes.
 Users can add or view recipes categorized as:

+i.
 Veg or Non-Veg

+ii.
 Main Course or Dessert

 All data is stored in text files for persistence.

 Features

+i.
 User authentication system (sign up and login)

+ii.
 Separate storage for usernames and passwords

 Add recipes with:

-Title
+i) Title

-Ingredients
+ii) Ingredients

-Cooking steps
+iii) Cooking steps

 Categorized recipe storage:

-Veg Main Course
+i) Veg Main Course

-Veg Dessert
+ii) Veg Dessert

-Non-Veg Main Course
+iii) Non-Veg Main Course

-Non-Veg Dessert
+iv) Non-Veg Dessert

 View existing recipes from files